 From raising funds to rehabilitate centuries-old structures and maintain visitor facilities, to enhancing educational and recreational opportunities, hosting special programs and events, mobilizing volunteers and interns, and accepting donations to support research and restoration projects, there are countless ways that philanthropic partners benefit parks.

 There are many ways you can participate in the activities, initiatives, and events of park philanthropic partners.
-View the directory or select your favorite park to locate one of these many groups linked to a single park or a cluster of related parks and discover how you can get involved in partner efforts!
+Select your favorite park to locate one of these many groups linked to a single park or a cluster of related parks and discover how you can get involved in partner efforts!

 In many national parks, not-for-profit organizations known as cooperating associations enhance visitor understanding, knowledge, and appreciation of national parks through the services they provide, such as operating bookstores, developing park related publications, merchandise and audiovisual programs, and supporting educational and interpretive programming.